WallStreetMojo

 As we can see, the function takes two arguments and returns a string.
 Arguments are:

-1. SourceArray: We need to specify or give reference to an array of substrings that are to be joined.
+1. SourceArray: We need to specify or reference an array of substrings joined.

-The VBA SPLIT function is an exact opposite function of the VBA JOIN function.
+The VBA SPLIT function is the opposite of the VBA JOIN function.

 Examples of VBA Join Function